RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Show details on market BTC/USD:BTC-250926
 - Show max leverage for BTC/USDT perps

-Please note that asking for future markets (e.g. "Show all BTC future markets") will return both perpetual and delivery markets.
+Please note that asking for future markets (e.g. "Show all BTC future markets") will return both perpetual and delivery (a.k.a. expiry) markets.

 ### Info on balance